Skip to Content

 • Ken Trinh, PharmD, BCCCP, received his Pharm.D. from Temple University in 2015.
 He completed a PGY1 pharmacy practice residency at Tower Health Reading Hospital (formerly Reading Health System) and a PGY2 critical care pharmacy residency at St. Vincent Indianapolis Hospital.
 After completion of residency training, Ken joined the UPMC in central Pa. team and currently practices primarily in the intensive care unit and emergency department.
 Ken serves as the preceptor for the Emergency Medicine Learning Experience.
 He is a member of SCCM, ASHP, and ACCP and is currently a member of the ACCP Critical Care PRN Communications Committee.

 • Lindsey Stramara, PharmD, BCPP, received her Doctorate of Pharmacy degree from Lake Erie College of Osteopathic Medicine, in Bradenton, Florida, in 2017.
 She completed a Pediatric Specialty Residency at Wesley Children’s Hospital, in Wichita, Kansas.
 Upon completion of post-graduate training she practiced in Arizona, specializing in pediatric critical care and general pediatrics.
 She joined UPMC in central Pa. as a Pediatric Clinical Pharmacist Specialist in 2020, where she serves the women’s and children’s services.
-She is an active member in multiple multidisciplinary pediatric committees at UPMC in central Pa. and serves as the preceptor for the Pediatrics/Neonatology rotation.
+She is an active member in multiple multidisciplinary pediatric committees at UPMC in central Pa. and serves as the preceptor for the Pediatrics/Neonatology rotations.
 Professional affiliations include the Pediatric Pharmacy Association, Society of Critical Care Medicine, and American Society of Health-System Pharmacists.
 Practice interests include pediatric critical care, sedation, pain management, traumatic brain injury and research.

 • Soim Tsang, PharmD, BCOP, received her Doctor of Pharmacy degree from the University of Pittsburgh in 2009.
 Upon graduating, she worked at a long-term care pharmacy for 3 years before joining UPMC in central PA as a Clinical Staff Pharmacist in 2012.
 She has since transitioned into her current role as a Clinical Pharmacist specializing in Oncology.
 In her free time, she enjoys spending time with her family, playing board games, and watching K-drama, which also helps keep up with her Korean so she can teach her two active kids.